 Basic KUBECTL Commands

-The following KubeCTL commands are the most common ones that a client may use
+The following kubectl commands are some common ones that may be helpful.

 Get list of pods